 It’s always best to talk things through with an experienced debt adviser before you decide to take out an IVA.

-This is because the debt solution that is best for you depends on your personal circumstances and may not be this one.
+This is because the debt solution is best for you depends on your personal circumstances and might not be this one.